sardap/IsItSka/README.md

 No really how?

-Using the spotify web api to get audio features (temp, etc) then training a ML classifier to identify ska music using said features.
+Using the Spotify web api to get audio features (temp, etc) then training a ML classifier to identify ska music using said features.

-I have chosen to not make the playlists I used to train public mostly out of shame of my spotify account music taste.
+I have chosen to not make the playlists I used to train public mostly out of shame of my Spotify account music taste.

 ## Running